 1960 – Present (2018)

-I belong to the first generation born in the newly established State of Israel in Be’er-Sheva, the biblical town located in the center of the Negev Dessert.
-I grew up in an environment of constant war and the aftermath of the holocaust.
-Both of my parents are holocaust survivors and their first-born son died shortly before I was born.
-Trauma can sink into one’s pours by osmosis, it takes a life time of effort to become “awake” and to untether the pain.
-Like many young Israelis, I grew up in a deafening silence concerning the past.
+I belong to the first generation born in the newly established state of Israel in Be’er-Sheva, the biblical town located at the center of the Negev desert.
+I grew up in an environment of constant war and the aftermath of the Holocaust.
+Both of my parents are Holocaust survivors, and their first-born son died shortly before I was born.
+Trauma can sink into one’s pores by osmosis.
+It takes a lifetime of effort to become ‘awake’ and to untether the pain.
+Like many young Israelis, I was raised in a deafening silence concerning the past.
 It was as if we had been snatched from the fire by parents with numbers tattooed on their arms.
-In our minds, the survivors were a living reminder of victims’ helplessness and our prevailing motto was that the ‘new’ Jew would never succumb to the enemy.
-These are the themes which I will revisit and ponder throughout my life.
+In our minds, the survivors were a living reminder of victims’ helplessness, and our prevailing motto was that the ‘new’ Jew would never succumb to the enemy.
+These are the themes that I will revisit and ponder throughout my life.

 On Youth and Bat-Yam

 There was a deep rift between left and right political approaches to the Israeli – Arab – Palestinian conflict.
-From a young age we were all politically conscious, and fiercely argued about the best approach for peace.
-I was a strong advocate of ‘land for peace:’ ending the occupation, an amicable divorce, a two-state solution, Israel alongside Palestine.
+From a young age, we were all politically conscious and fiercely argued about the best peace approach.
+I was a strong advocate of ‘land for peace’ – ending the occupation, an amicable divorce, a two-state solution, Israel alongside Palestine.
 Unfortunately, those arguments were only among the Israelis.
-In the moment of truth, the Palestinians rejected those offers in numerous rounds of negotiations.
-Furthermore, in recent years it became clear that the Palestinian situation is only a tiny component in the context of fundamentalist fanatical Islam that is threatening to clash with the entire Western civilization.
+At the moment of truth, the Palestinians rejected those offers in numerous rounds of negotiations.
+Furthermore, in recent years it became clear that the Palestinian situation is only a small component in the context of fundamentalist fanatical Islam that is threatening to clash with the entire Western civilization.
 Thus, I became skeptical of the applicability of this solution.

-My family stories of the Holocaust were revealed slowly, my parents both wanted to protect us from the brutality and were struggling with their own trauma.
-At times the horrors were told without words, they were revealed through varying degrees of sanity.
-My childhood friend Avital Gad-Cykman wrote the following description of a character in our neighborhood: “The woman from the house on their right eats a whole herring with half loaf of bread every morning when her children go to school.
+My family’s stories of the Holocaust were revealed slowly.
+My parents wanted to protect us from the brutality and were struggling with their own trauma.
+At times the horrors were told without words; they were revealed through varying degrees of sanity.
+My childhood friend Avital Gad-Cykman wrote the following description of a character in our neighborhood: “The woman from the house on their right eats a whole herring with a half loaf of bread every morning when her children go to school.
 She is fat, a survivor of an extermination camp.
 Her son and daughter refuse to eat because they do not want to look like her.” (from Distant Homes).
-I witnessed the agony around me and it made me feel unsafe, insecure, and most of all angry.
+I witnessed the agony around me; it made me feel unsafe, insecure, and, most of all, angry.
 It also felt like I somehow needed to hold it all together.
 These were years of shame and confusion, I was ashamed of my parents’ diaspora-sounding family name, Ginzberg, and the Yiddish language they spoke at home.
-It represented the persecuted Jew, it was not “Israeli” enough.
-Above all, the expression: ’They went like lambs to the slaughter’ embodied my shame.
+It represented the persecuted Jew; it was not ‘Israeli’ enough.
+Above all, the expression: ‘They went like lambs to the slaughter’ embodied my shame.
 It is only through the gift of time and self-reflection that I came to understand and name these conflicting emotions.
 For many years it only felt like anger.

-The tensions between Ashkenazim (Jews from Eastern Europe) and Mizrahim (Jews from North Africa and the Middle East) were part of life in Bat-Yam and became significant following the immigration wave of 1948-1954.
-The 700,000 immigrants, mostly Mizrahim, doubled the Jewish population in the newly established country, and created severe absorption problems.
-The demographic change that took place in the Israeli society was not expressed in the power structure, and the ruling elite remained largely Ashkenazi.
-The immigrants were used mainly as cheap labor, and many were settled in remote rural towns or in quickly built ramshackle neighborhoods.
+The tensions between Ashkenazim (Jews from Eastern Europe) and Mizrahim (Jews from North Africa and the Middle East) were part of life in Bat-Yam.
+They became significant following the immigration wave of 1948-1954.
+The 700,000 immigrants, mostly Mizrahim, doubled the Jewish population in the newly established country and created severe absorption problems.
+The power structure did not reflect the demographic change that took place in Israeli society, and the ruling elite remained mostly Ashkenazi.
+The immigrants were a source of cheap labor; many were settled in remote rural towns or in quickly built ramshackle neighborhoods.
 Many of them were unemployed.
 It created tensions and random violent demonstrations.
-In a few incidents I was attacked by Mizrahi kids just because I was Ashkenazi.
+In a few incidents, I was attacked by Mizrahi kids just because I was Ashkenazi.
 I had to become part of their ‘gang’ to survive.
 I joined their outings and played lots of billiard games.
-Those were the years of Disco music and on the dance floor I was ’killing it’ like John Travolta.
-Later in high school I tended to stay away from being part of any social group.
-I devoted many hours to solitary long distance running and youthful sexual stirrings.
+Those were the years of Disco music, and on the dance floor, I was’ killing it’ like John Travolta.
+Later in high school, I tended to stay away from being part of any social group.
+I devoted many hours to solitary long-distance running and youthful sexual stirrings.
 Neither alcohol nor drugs were present.
-My head was often in the skies, in dreams but my feet were strongly on earth.
+My head was often in the skies, in dreams, but my feet were firmly on earth.

 The other great rift not present in my neighborhood, yet strongly present in my consciousness was the divide between religious and secular Jews.
-Although we all lived in the same small country and shared many traditions, to a large extent we were living in different social worlds.
+Although we all lived in the same small country and shared many traditions, we lived in different social worlds to a large extent.
 I call it the great ‘spiritual’ schism because it reflects my own internal struggle and journey with faith.
-From a young age I studied the bible, those stories to this day are part of my innate associative thinking.
+From a young age, I studied the Bible; those stories to this day are part of my innate associative thinking.
 They often gave me the impression that God is like a harsh and punishing father – I did not like him.
-The religious political parties impose their strict orthodox interpretations on the entire society.
-I resent that, consider it an invasion of sacred personal space.
-My father used to say that after Auschwitz he does not believe in God.
-My spiritual journey led me to believe that God is loving, forgiving, and compassionate.
-A higher power that encompass the oneness that we all are.
+The religious’ political parties imposed their strict orthodox interpretations on the entire society.
+I resented that, considered it an invasion of sacred personal space.
+My father used to say that after Auschwitz, he does not believe in God.
+My spiritual journey led me to believe that God is loving, forgiving, and compassionate; a higher power that encompasses the oneness we all are.
 A God I can trust will be there for me regardless of my behavior.

-I cannot point to any one teacher and say she gave me the love of reading.
-I discovered books in the library at a very young age and since then I have been reading quite a lot.
-In the last 30 years I have listened to hundreds of audiobooks.
+I cannot point to one teacher and say she gave me the love of reading.
+I discovered books at our neighborhood library at a very young age, and since then, I have been reading quite a lot.
+In the last 30 years, I have listened to hundreds of audiobooks.
 It is by far my favorite occupation, a worthy companion to my otherwise noisy mind.
-Through it I met many people, learned to be empathetic, visited different parts of the world, and learned to appreciate the beauty of a well phrased sentence.
+Through it, I met many people, learned to be empathetic, visited different parts of the world, and learned to appreciate the beauty of a well-phrased sentence.